ANTI-RACISM

 -155 jars of FromSoil2Soul and Little City FarmBREATHE EASE” distributed through Nourish LA

--50 bags of FromSoil2Soul herbs and fruit to unhoused women through Worthy of Love
+-Monthly FromSoil2Soul herbal tea to unhoused women and families through Worthy of Love

--FromSoil2Soul herbal teas to serve 300 people weekly throughout January and February 2025 with Ikar.
+-FromSoil2Soul herbal teas to serve 300 people weekly through Ikar.

--20 bottles of my herbal oils were distributed through Ikar
+-20 bottles of my herbal healing oils “Breathe Ease” were distributed through Ikar

 Spiritual Bypassing